 AGENCY Approved CDP Depreciable Assets: Assets that are not purchased with IOCR and for which depreciation shall be included in the rate as Major Allowable Expenses.

-Allowable Expenses: all expenses found to be reasonable and necessary in providing quality service to the ratepayers represented by the AGENCY and over which CONTRACTOR has a strong degree of control and over which CONTRACTOR will receive an Operating Ratio.
+Allowable Expenses: all expenses found to be reasonable and necessary in providing quality service to the ratepayers represented by the AGENCY and over which CONTRACTOR has a strong degree of control.
+Allowable Expenses include Major Allowable Expenses and Other Allowable Non-Fuel Expenses.
+CONTRACTOR will receive an Operating Ratio on all Allowable Expenses.
 Allowable Expenses also include certain expenses which have been previously included for the purposes of recovering an Operating Ratio but which are capped (and for which additional expenses will be treated as Recoverable Expenses).

 CDP Non-Depreciable Assets.
 CDP Non-Depreciable assets are assets acquired by CONTRACTOR with IOCR.